e-Society Laboratory

 Laboratory Profile

-Currently, e-Society Laboratory is a multi-disciplinary research and learning space centering its work around individuals, social groups, organizational networks as well as public administrations in the age of Big Data and Artificial Intelligence.
+The e-Society Laboratory is a multi-disciplinary, international research and learning space centering its work around individuals, social groups, organizational networks, as well as public administrations in the age of digitalization.

 Important note to potential applicants: Please be informed that at the laboratory, we do not deal with research grounded in military, medicine, pure mathematics, finance, computer games, and stock markets in principle.
 Please, also be informed that those applying to a Graduate Program are expected to have a substantial undergraduate background in probability theory, basic statistics, artificial intelligence, and programming.